project-illium/illium-documentation/docs/overview/Protocol Overview/transaction_validation.md

 }
 ```

-Note that the `ValidateUnlockingScript()` function also takes in the transaction's `locktime` as a parameter.
-This is so
+Note that the `ValidateUnlockingScript()` function also takes in the transaction's private and public parameters.
+This
-unlocking scripts can make time based decisions if they want to.
-When validating blocks, full nodes validate that a
-transaction's locktime is less than or equal to the block timestamp.
+allows scripts to inspect the transaction and make decision to unlock based on that data.

 ### Proving Amounts are Correct